Floorp-Projects/Floorp/docs/writing-rust-code/uniffi.md

 The [`uniffi-bindgen-gecko-js`](https://searchfox.org/mozilla-central/source/toolkit/components/uniffi-bindgen-gecko-js)
 tool, which lives in the Firefox source tree, generates 2 things:
   - A JS interface for the scaffolding code, which uses [WebIDL](/dom/bindings/webidl/index.rst)
-  - A JSM module that uses the scaffolding to provide the bindings API.
+  - A module that uses the scaffolding to provide the bindings API.

 Currently, this generated code gets checked in to source control.
 We are working on a system to avoid this and auto-generate it at build time instead (see [bugzilla 1756214](https://bugzilla.mozilla.org/show_bug.cgi?id=1756214)).